The following rules apply to all solar outages:

 The dates and times listed are for the peak of the interference.
 Depending on the size of your antenna, the interference may begin up to four minutes before this time and last up to four minutes after it.
 The interference will be longer on days in the center of the range.
 There will also be dates, both before and after peak interference predictions, where you will experience noticeable reduction of Eb/No readings.

 The times are given in NPR network time, which is Eastern Time.

-These predictions are based on a 365-day year.
+These predictions are based on a standard year (365 days).
 The variations from year to year are so small that separate predictions for each year are not necessary.